 Sauerkraut is extremely popular in Germany today.
 It is high in vitamin C and digestive enzymes.
 It’s also a good source of natural lactic acid bacteria, such as lactobacillus.

 Kombucha is an effervescent fermentation of black tea that is started by using a SCOBY, also known as a symbiotic colony of bacteria and yeast.
 Kombucha has been around for over 2,000 years, originating around Japan.
 Many claims have been made about kombucha, but its primary health benefits include digestive support, increased energy and liver detoxification.

 4. Coconut Kefir

-Made by fermenting the juice of young coconuts with kefir grains, this dairy-free option for kefir has some of the same probiotics as traditional dairy kefir but is typically not as high in probiotics.
+Made by fermenting the juice of young coconuts with kefir grains, this option has some of the same probiotics as the traditional variety but is typically not as high in probiotics.
 Still, it has several strains that are beneficial for your health.

 Coconut kefir has a great flavor, and you can add a bit of stevia, water and lime juice to make a great-tasting, refreshing drink.

 A popular dish in Japan consisting of fermented soybeans, natto contains the extremely powerful probiotic Bacillus subtilis, which has been proven to bolster your immune system, support cardiovascular health and enhance digestion of vitamin K2.